 Analytics Demystified is definitely one of the giants in the industry, so you can’t go wrong with reading any of their blog posts.
-With contributors like Adam Greco and Tim Wilson, it’s pretty hard to not to benefit from reading their content Additionally, their blog is a good blend between current concepts and future ones in the industry, so it fits the needs of pretty much anyone in digital analytics.
+With contributors like Adam Greco and Tim Wilson, it’s pretty hard not to benefit from reading their content Additionally, their blog is a good blend between current concepts and future ones in the industry, so it fits the needs of pretty much anyone in digital analytics.

 Search Discovery – Blog

-Search Discovery is another giant in the industry and seem to have an extensive library of blog posts.
-They have a lot of authority in the digital analytics industry, so pretty much everything they say is gospel.
+Search Discovery is another giant in the industry and seems to have an extensive library of blog posts.
+They have a lot of authority in the digital analytics industry, so pretty much everything they say is the gospel.
 I also have to say, their website is incredibly fun to play with.

 Occam’s Razor – Blog